kxgolder/Shazamboni/README_HARDWARE.md

 ## References and Resources

 **Notes:** This section will look more like an annotated bibliography.
-It features the references both ECE and ME teams used in designing the hardware components of the Shazamboni.
+It features the references  ECE team used in designing the hardware components of the Shazamboni.
 Following the source is a small description explaining the source information and how we used it.

 ### ECE References
 [^1]: Britannica. from https://www.britannica.com/topic/Amazoncom